microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 To connect as a different identity other than CurrentUser, specify the ContextScope parameter with the value Process.

-Follow this link to see [Context][entra-context] for more information.
+Follow this link (</powershell/entra-preview/microsoft.graph.entra/get-entracontext>) for more information on how to get or create context.

 ### Example 6: Connecting to an environment or cloud